SRGSSR/srgmediaplayer-apple/README.md

 ### Usage from Swift source files

-Import the SRGMediaPlayer module where needed:
+Import the module where needed:

 ```swift
 import SRGMediaPlayer